The impact of the coronavirus is being felt by virtually every industry.

 2. Fashion Industry Rallies:

 Many influential figures and fashion designers are coming together to raise funds to combat COVID-19’s global spread, many of whom are donating money or resources to Italian hospitals and institutions.
-The country is experiencing the third largest outbreak of COVID-19 globally, with cases reaching more than 80,000 as of March 27.

 The growing list of benefactors include luxury groups Kering, which donated 2 million euros to Italian health-care organizations, and LVMH Moët Hennessy Louis Vuitton, which is manufacturing hand sanitizer at all its perfume and cosmetics facilities to donate to French health authorities.